Princess Tsuguko of Takamado: 2011–2013

-2014 – 2019
+2014–2019

 On 14 February 2014 Princess Tsuguko attended the Japan Grand Prix International Orchid Festival 2014 at the Tokyo Dome, in Tokyo.
 On the occasion, she met Wasantha Karannagoda, then-Ambassador of Sri Lanka to Japan.
-On 13 December 2014, The Princess attended the finals of the 94th Emperor's Cup All-Japan Soccer Championship Tournament at Nissan Stadium in Yokohama, Kanagawa Prefecture, awarding the winning team and congratulating the players.
+On 13 December 2014, The Princess attended the finals of the 94th Emperor's Cup All-Japan Soccer Championship Tournament at Nissan Stadium in Yokohama, Kanagawa Prefecture, awarding the winning team.

-In March 2015, the Princess and her mother met Crown Prince Frederik and his wife Crown Princess Mary of Denmark during their state visit to Japan and attended some official events with them, such as the opening ceremony of the exhibition "The Spiritual Greenland" at Hillside Forum in Daikanyama.
+In March 2015, the Princess and her mother met Crown Prince Frederik and his wife Crown Princess Mary of Denmark during their state visit to Japan and attended some official events with them.
 In May 2015, she visited Watari Town, Watari District, Miyagi Prefecture, which had been damaged because of the 2011 Tōhoku earthquake and tsunami, with her mother Hisako.
 She visited and inspected the 2nd Regional Coast Guard Headquarters of the Japan Coast Guard.
 After that, she also visited the Marine Rescue Miyagi, the regional organization of Marine Rescue Japan (her mother Hisako officiates as honorary president), laid flowers to the victims and gave a message of sympathy to the members.
-Between 1 August and 2 August 2015, Princess Tsuguko visited Ishikawa Prefecture to attend the 43rd All Japan Amateur Orchestra Festival, which was held at Ishikawa New Grand Hotel, in Ishikawa; she also gave a speech during the evening reception and attended the closing ceremony.
+Between 1 August and 2 August 2015, Princess Tsuguko visited Ishikawa Prefecture to attend the 43rd All Japan Amateur Orchestra Festival.

 In January 2018, she succeeded her mother as "Honorary President of the All Japan Archery Federation" and the following month, in February, she became "Honorary Chairman of the Japan Squash Association".
-Since then she has taken part in events organized by these organizations.

 On 22 March 2018, she attended a ceremonial reception at the Delegation of the European Union to Japan in Minato, Tokyo on the occasion of the celebration of the 25th anniversary of diplomatic relations between the Republic of Croatia and Japan.
 On 22 May 2018, Princess Tsuguko attended a "Panel for Life" event held at Haneda Airport, Tokyo, and gave a speech about her experience with animals.
 The Princess attended the "60th All Japan Hospital Association conference" on 6 October 2018 at Grand Nikko Tokyo Daiba, Tokyo.
-She read her opening speech to those present and spoke to them.
-On 25 November 2018, Tsuguko attended the "47th All Japan Squash Championships Final" in Yokohama, Kanagawa Prefecture, and as Honorary Chairman of the Japan Squash Association, she read her opening speech and congratulated the winners at the end of the match.
+On 25 November 2018, Tsuguko attended the "47th All Japan Squash Championships Final" in Yokohama, Kanagawa Prefecture.